Abijith12345/learning/conainer_intro.md

 * we cant delete a volume directly , we need to stop the container and need to delete the container , then only it is possible

 * so concept of the volume is even a containers goes down the details will be on the volume so we can, use it on the another container , there wont be any information lost.

+##Container Network

+* network allow container to connect with another container
+* may be some container must have some secret like payment , so i  want this to be in isolated. we can make this application run together with the use of Network
+* container 1 want to talk to caontainer 2
+* BY default crearting the container <b> Brige network</b> virtual ethernet (Docker 0) will be created , this help to container access the virutal machine.

+### Host networking

+* since the docker installed in a host , whoever have access to the host they can acees the container also, so it is problamatic.

+### Overlay Networking.

+* Very popular in  kubernties , if we have multiple host then we can create an cluster.

+## Network Deepdive

+* We can create custom bridge network using DOCKET NETWORK command, and while running the container we can pass the argument --Networking
+* Docker network ls - to see all the network
+* Docker  network create <network name> - To create an Network
+* so if we try to ping the container from the different network then it wont able to ping.

+Example comments to run container

+    Docker run --name = <docker name> --network = <network name> -p 1010:1010 <image>

+* 3 types of network
+    1. Brige Network (default)
+    2. Host Network
+    3. Overlay network
+    4. macVlan  - allow the container appear as physical host rather than container

+# Deploying mernstack application in Docker

+## what is mern stack

+* m -mango db
+* e - express
+* R - React
+* N - Node JS

+mango DB is use as DataBase
+Backend written by Express and NodeJs use to deploy the application React is used for UI

+* this method is very popular because we can use all of them free
+* code all is belong to javascript family

+### steps to deploy the mern stack application
+* create one custom bridge network , and make it attach with the backend, frontend and DB to make  easier connection.
+* write doceker fie.
+* run and attach volume for DB using mangodb image
+* create and run the image for frontend  and backend

+instead of doing this manually steap by step